akka/akka/akka-docs-dev/rst/scala/stream-introduction.rst

   point.
 * The bottom-up learners may feel more at home rummaging through the :ref:`stream-cookbook-scala`.
+* For a complete overview of the built-in processing stages you can look at the table in :ref:`stages-overview`
 * The other sections can be read sequentially or as needed during the previous steps, each digging deeper into specific topics.